-CF/CO 703 Human Growth and Transformation 3
+CF/CO 703 Human Growth and Transformation (3 Credit Hours)

 Students will study theories of human growth and transformation in order to understand their implications for Christian discipleship.
-The Freudian tradition an object-relations theory will be explored as well as the psycho-social theory of Erik Erikson.
+The Freudian tradition and object-relations theory will be explored as well as the psycho-social theory of Erik Erikson.
 Developmental theories espoused by Jean Piaget, Lawrence Kohlberg and James Fowler will be investigated.
 The course includes The expanded Family Life Cycle (individual, family and social perspectives) looking at the normal and abnormal developmental patterns of individuals and families.
 The course will investigate life-span and personality development within cultural context.
 These theories will be placed in dialogue with research concerning religious transformation, noting in particular the work of James Loder.
-The nature of grown and transformation from a Wesleyan/Pentecostal perspective will be explored.
+The nature of growth and transformation from a Wesleyan/Pentecostal perspective will be explored.

-CF 704 The Pedagogy of the Holy Spirit 3
+CF 704 The Pedagogy of the Holy Spirit (3 Credit Hours)